pransandip/note-book/README.md

 ### Normally, we calculate internet speed by dividing it by 8.

-      So if you have 1 Mbps, your actual download speed will be 1024 / 8 = 128 kbps.
+      So if you have 1 Mbps, your actual download speed will be 1 * 1000 / 8 = 125 KBps.

       Be aware of the b, small b = bit , big B= Byte.